monkphin/Colour-Forge/TESTING.md

 {% for stage in recipe.stages|sort(attribute='stage_num') %}

 # Unresolved Issues
 Something I neglected to realise early on is that the free version of Cloudinary has a [max file size](https://support.cloudinary.com/hc/en-us/articles/202520592-Do-you-have-a-file-size-limit#:~:text=On%20our%20free%20plan%2C%20the,also%20limited%20to%2010%20MB.) for uploads, which is set at 10Mb.
 Currently I'm not sure I have time to try to investigate and implement a fix for this.
 I have found t[he following StackOverflow article](https://stackoverflow.com/questions/2104080/how-do-i-check-file-size-in-python) that outlines an approach I may be able to build off and implement a file size check which will alert a user when adding too large an image, however I do not know if I will be able to implement this between now and the deadline to hand in for marking.
-Sadly in the meantime this means that users who upload an image larger than 10Mb will see a Werkzueg error, which is a less than ideal experience.
-I suspect this may not be a huge issue in the short term, since the majority of users will more than likely be uploading cropped smartphone photos, rather than un-cropped images and photos taken from dSLRs and other devices that are more likely to take photos that will generate larger sized images, but it would be better to ensure their are protections in place to prevent the site throwing a Werkzueg error and instead just kicking a flashed message.
+Sadly in the meantime this means that users who upload an image larger than 10Mb will see a Werkzeug error, which is a less than ideal experience.
+I suspect this may not be a huge issue in the short term, since the majority of users will more than likely be uploading cropped smartphone photos, rather than un-cropped images and photos taken from dSLRs and other devices that are more likely to take photos that will generate larger sized images, but it would be better to ensure there are protections in place to prevent the site throwing a Werkzeug error and instead just kicking a flashed message.

 <details>
 <summary>Large Image Bug</summary>